• Skip to primary navigation

 “The jury was angry,” the lawyer said after the verdict.
 “This verdict, to me, represents the power of a jury.
 They will affect change by their vote here, by their award.
 That will get the attention of every health care provider in New Mexico and, actually, across the country.”

-According to court documents, Dr. Jerry McLaughlin, employer, Pecos Valley of New Mexico, an outpatient clinic, was found negligent in caring for the mother before childbirth and preparing correctly.
+According to court documents, Dr. Jerry McLaughlin, employer of Pecos Valley of New Mexico, an outpatient clinic, was found negligent in caring for the mother before childbirth and preparing correctly.
 The physician reportedly knew beforehand that delivery would be high-risk.

-In 2013, the mom, Lorenza Botello, gave birth to an 11.5-pound baby boy, Jonathan Botello.
+In 2013, Lorenza Botello gave birth to an 11.5-pound baby boy, Jonathan Botello.
 The baby, however, was deprived of oxygen for at least 10 minutes after being forcefully pulled out by a birth-assisting vacuum.

 As a result, Jonathan developed permanent brain damage and a host of disabilities.